DayZeroStudio/UniBull/README.md

 #UniBull

+###Intro:
+Welcome to the github page for our UCSC Independent Study project, UniBull!

+The idea is for UniBull to be an online hub local to your university, where you can create forums for your school's classes and clubs to discuss homework problems, create group study guides, find partners for group projects, or just talk about similar interests.

+There will also be an online bulletin board where you can view flyers and ads that other students have posted, whether they are flyers for upcoming guest speakers and lectures, local concerts and shows, ads for tutoring or job opportunities, and more.
+For UCSC specifically, we have also added a place to view the dining hall menus for each day, where you can rate and comment on different items at specific dining halls.

+###Table of Contents
+???

 ##Announcements:
 * **`5/7`** I've synced the prod branch with heroku, so deploys will automagically happen!
 * **`4/27`** I've successfully uploaded the app to [heroku!](https://unibull.herokuapp.com/)